hazels-garage/dust/readme.md

 ## ultrathin sweep-alike

 **dust** is my attempt at making the thinnest sweep-alike while experimenting.
 Sacrifices were made.
 XIAO is surface mounted to be reversible without jumpers.
+There is no reset button because the xiao has one on it.
+Wireless is possible, but soldering the battery connection on the XIAO is gonna suck.

-## MATERIALS
+## MATERIALS - WIP
 - 34x [Kailh X Switches](https://mkultra.click/kailh-x-switches-and-keycaps/)
 - 34x [1N4148 - SOD-123 Diodes](https://mkultra.click/diode-1n4148-sod-123f/)
 - 2x SeeedStudio XIAO (RP2040 or BLE)